 The parable continues: the tenants kill the son.
 And the following verses give the terrifying warning that God will "destroy those tenants, and give the vineyard to others."
 In other words, the apostles and their followers will be the Church's leaders, replacing the unfaithful Jewish leaders.

-Verse 17, "The very stone which the builders rejected has become the head of the corner," refers to Jesus Himself.
+Verse 17 refers to Jesus Himself: "The very stone which the builders rejected has become the head of the corner."
 He, the One rejected by His people, is the chief cornerstone of the Church.
 The next verse warns that "everyone who falls on that stone will be broken to pieces; but when it falls on anyone it will crush him."

 So we have a choice to make, and Christ warns us that it will not be easy.
-We can reject Christ's life-changing message, but if we do it becomes a stumbling block for us.
+We can reject Christ's life-changing message, but if we do it will become a stumbling block for us.
 We can rebel against God's authority, and risk the crushing stone of His judgment.